 Over the past 15 years I have photographed well over a thousand puppies and dogs, each and every one was deserving of a family to call their own.

 I urge everyone who is interested in helping to check out local rescue organizations.
 Try fostering, donate time or supplies or money, spread the word, spay/neuter, adopt not shop, and above all have compassion for those that have no voice.

 Currently I volunteer with Animal Rescue Foundation, an organization that has grown by leaps and bounds since it’s inception in 1995.
 I have enjoyed photographing dogs for them, and have fostered 15 puppies to date which is an incredibly rewarding experience.
 To learn more about ARF Alberta, and see the list of current adoptable dogs please visit their website www.arf.ab.ca.

 As a lifelong student, I am continuously learning and striving to improve my skills.
-While learning through doing is imperative, I also realize the value of asking for help and have spent some time in classrooms over the years, achieving a certificate of completion in photography from a local university as well as various editing classes that interest me.
-I have a firm foundation of skills to build on as my style evolves.
-In 2013 I attended one on one mentoring with Ontario’s premier dog photographer, http://scruffydogphotography.com/.
+I have spent some time in classrooms over the years, achieving a certificate of completion in photography from a local university as well as various other classes that interest me.